jdbateman/Lendivine/README.md

 Upon completing login the application will query the Kiva REST API for the 20 most recent loans and display them in the screen associated with the Loans tab.
 * In this screen the user can select the shopping cart button in a cell to add that cell's loan to the cart.
 A heartbeat and bezier curve animation as well as a donation icon indicate the addition of the selected loan to the cart.
 * A search for additional loans can be made by selecting the refresh bar button item in the navigation bar at the top of the screen.
 If additional loans are found they are appendec to the table view's list.
+* Pull down on the table view to conveniently search for additional loans.
 * Select a loan to display details of the loan.
+* Select the Map button in the navigation bar to see the loans displayed on a map.

 4. Countries
 Select the Countries tab to view a list of countries queried from the RESTCountries REST API.

+Search Bar
 Because the list of countries is large the user can enter a string of characters in the search bar at the top of the screen.
 The charcters are used to filter the list of countries displayed in the table view.
 For example type "nep" in the search bar to filter the list of countries to a single entry: "Nepal".
 Clear the selection to redisplay all 200 or so countries.

 A custom cell displays information for each country including an image of the flag, and the population.

 Gini coefficient
 An additional piece of information is displayed for each country that lenders might find useful when determining where to focus their lending.
 That piece of information is the gini coefficient, which is a measure of income inequality, where 0 is complete equality, and 100 is maximum inequality.

 Select a country to display a list of recent loan requests in that country.

+Select a loan to display detailed information about the loan.

 5. Cart
+The Cart screen displays a list of loans that have been added to the cart.

+* Select the Cart icon to change the donation amount.
+* Select the checkout button in the navigation bar to send all loans in the cart to Kiva.org.
+When the checkout button is selected the user is transferred along with the items in the cart to the Kiva.org site to complete the checkout.
+* Swipe left on a cell to remove the corresponding item from the cart.
+* Select the trash button in the navigation bar at the top of the screen to remove all loans from the cart.
+* Select the Map button in the navigation bar to see the loans displayed on a map.
+* Select a loan to display details of the loan.

 6. My Loans
+The My Loans screen displays a list of the loans previously made with the logged in account.
+* Select a loan to display details of the loan.
+* Select the Add to Cart button in the Loan Details screen to make an additional contribution to the same loan.
+The loan will be re-added to the cart if it is not presently in the cart.

 7. My Account